claudiofahey/hsk-docs/ibm/hsk.rst

 --------

-This document is intended for IT program managers, IT architects, Developers, and IT management to easily deploy Hortonworks Data Platform (HDP) with automation tools and leverage EMC Isilon for HDFS shared storage.
+This document is intended for IT program managers, IT architects, Developers, and IT management to easily deploy IBM BigInsights (BI) with automation tools and leverage EMC Isilon for HDFS shared storage.
 It can be used by somebody who does not yet have an EMC Isilon cluster by downloading the free EMC Isilon OneFS Simulator which can be installed